mosi-sol/Mosi-Math/README.md

 Largest Prime numbers DB (5000 largest): [here](https://t5k.org/primes/lists/all.txt) - download able for free -->
+I made these codes and algorithms 20 to 25 years ago.
+Now just rewrite in newst python version.

 #

 > ⚠️ Free to use all codes. but for morality, mention my github. thanks